 Centre for Student Involvement and Careers

-Book a career advising appointment online or review your job application, resume, or cover letter with a Career Peer Coach.
+Book a career advising appointment online or review your job application, resume, or cover letter with a Career Advisor.

-Whether you’re looking for a part-time role, or a full-time position after graduation, learn how to be strategic in your job search.
+Whether you’re looking for a part-time or full-time role, learn how to use targeted strategies to improve your chance of success.

-Learn how to identify and articulate employable skills through your resume and cover letter.
+Learn how to identify and articulate employable skills in ways that make your application stand out.

 When you start a full-time position, there may be room for negotiating a job offer.
-Read tips and tricks to building your case as well as what to say.
+Get tips to build your case and anticipate their response.

-Everyone has experiences of worry and nervousness, especially in stressful situations, like a job interview.
+Everyone experiences worry and nervousness, especially in stressful situations, like a job interview.
 Learn how to leverage your stress and turn panic into power.

-Try out an analytical tool to help you develop new language and awareness about who you are, what matters to you, and what you’re good at.
+Trying out an analytical tool may give you insights about who you are, what matters to you, and what you’re good at.
 This can help you make informed decisions about your career goals.

 Most graduate students will consider more than one career option over the course of their degree.
 There are resources to support you.

-If you are a student of colour, a student with a disability, a member of the LGBTQ2+ community, or an Indigenous student, you may have questions specific to your experience.
+If you are a student of colour, a student with a disability, a member of the LGBTQ2SIA+ community, or an Indigenous student, you may have questions specific to your experience.
 Browse these resources for information relevant to your career navigation.